jaspervdj/hakyll/examples/hakyll/tutorial1.markdown

 body of any page - that is the convention in Hakyll.
 Also note that in this case, `$body` would be replaced by a chunk of html - the result of the markdown-to-html conversion.

+## The $$root key

+There is one "special" key in Hakyll: the $$root key.
+What is so special about it?
+Well, internally, it is treated differently - but this should not concern you.
+The thing is that it is the only key you can also use in **Pages**.

+It will be substituted by a relative url part (like `..` or `../..`) so it points to the root directory of your site.
+It is recommended to use this whenever you need it, it can save you some time from messing with absolute and relative URL's.

 ## Putting it all together